This is an experience...

 What this is.

-And something quiet that comes back with you.
+And from that embrace, something quiet comes back with you.
+That experience is different for all of us.

 The Human Kind Project will linger.